liamchalcroft/hypernets/readme.md

 **Multi GPU training is experimental and NOT RECOMMENDED!**

-nnU-Net supports two different multi-GPU implementation: DataParallel (DP) and Distributed Data Parallel (DDP) (but currently only on one host!).
+hypunet supports two different multi-GPU implementation: DataParallel (DP) and Distributed Data Parallel (DDP) (but currently only on one host!).
 DDP is faster than DP and should be preferred if possible.
 However, if you did not install hypunet as a framework (meaning you used the `pip install hypunet` variant), DDP is not available.
 It requires a different way of calling the correct python script (see below) which we cannot support from our terminal commands.